6 Software Extension for weeWX

 6.1 Sample Output

-The cydia extension generates two files: a *.png image file and an *.html report whenever wee_reports determines that new copies are due.
+The cydia extension generates at least two files, a graph and a report, whenever wee_reports determines that new copies are due.

-Here is a sample of the image file, which normally is called /var/www/html/weewx/Cydia/C_pomonella.png.
+Here is a sample of the graph, which typically is called:

 When the degree-day trace reaches the "Egg Laying" horizon, it is time to do something about spraying for codling moths.